Kyle Seager hits pair of three-run homers as Mariners hold off Diamondbacks

 The Mariners handed him a 3-0 lead after the top of the first inning.
 Facing right-handed starter Humberto Castellanos, J.P.
 Crawford, who went 4 for 5, led off the game with a single to center.
 Mitch Haniger followed with a line-drive single to right-center.
 And Seager?
 Well, he ambushed a first-pitch changeup, sending a line drive over the wall in right-center for his 32nd homer of the season.

-Gonzales gave back the three runs back and a bonus one in the bottom of the inning.
+Gonzales gave back the three runs and a bonus one in the bottom of the inning.
 After a one-out walk, he let a 1-2 changeup leak over the middle of the plate to Carson Kelly, who turned it into a two-run homer.

 With two outs, a hit batter, a bloop double and another hit batter loaded the bases for Arizona.
-Former Seattle Prep standout Stuart Fairchild gave the Diamondbacks a 4-3 lead with two-run double to left field.
+Former Seattle Prep standout Stuart Fairchild gave the Diamondbacks a 4-3 lead with a two-run double to left field.

-“Yeah, it was tough,” he said.
+“Yeah, it was tough,” Gonzales said.
 “We haven’t had a start like that.
 We’ve been on a pretty good run, being able to get some momentum early in the game.
 When we got punched a little bit in the first inning, I felt like just trying to get back to basics, throw strikes, get ahead of guys.
 And really just a big credit to the offense tonight being able to pick me up, keep us in the ballgame and put some runs on the board.”

 The Mariners retook the lead in the fourth inning.
 After a Jarred Kelenic leadoff single and a Jose Marmolejos double to right field off Castellanos, it appeared the Mariners would squander the opportunity when Cal Raleigh and Gonzales each struck out.

-With two outs and Crawford, who by that time had two hits in the game, coming to the plate, Arizona went to lefty Caleb Smith.
+With two outs and Crawford coming to the plate, Arizona went to lefty Caleb Smith.
 The lefty vs. lefty strategy didn’t matter as Crawford yanked a single into right field to score both runs.

 Gonzales couldn’t keep the one-run lead for even a half an inning.
-Old friend Ketel Marte was able to take a pitch off the outside of the plate and drive it to the right field corner, just over the wall for a game-tying solo homer.
+Old friend Ketel Marte was able to take a pitch off the outside of the plate and drive it to the right-field corner, just over the wall for a game-tying solo homer.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.